Journal Genaral View

 All manuscripts must be written in English or Portuguese and submitted as a Microsoft Word document only using the template (CLICK HERE) of the Journal.
 Manuscripts should be written following the guidelines below.

-Please, observe the following points in preparing manuscripts.
+Please observe the following points in preparing manuscripts.
 Papers not conforming strictly to these instructions may be returned to their authors for appropriate revision or may be delayed in the review process.

 READABILITY: Manuscripts should be written in clear, concise, and grammatically correct English (American English).
 The editors cannot undertake wholesale revisions of poorly written papers.
 Every paper must be free of unnecessary jargon and readable by any specialist in the related field.
-The Abstract should be written in a structured format that will be comprehensible to readers who are not experts in the subject matter.
+The abstract should be written in a structured format that will be comprehensible to readers who are not experts in the subject matter.

 PROOFREADING: Please proofread carefully for both errors and inconsistencies in the following: spelling (especially of scientific terminology, proper names, and foreign words), mathematical notation, numerical values in tables and text, and accuracy of quotations.
-The Journal will evaluate the file seeking English grammatical issues, correctness, clarity, and engagement errors.
+The Journal will evaluate the file, seeking English grammatical issues, correctness, clarity, and engagement errors.
 There will be a tolerance of up to 100 errors in all manuscripts.
-In case more errors were found, editors will allow the authors to resubmit again and, in case these errors persist, a proofreading fee will be charged.
+In case more errors are found, editors will allow the authors to resubmit again and, in case these errors persist, a proofreading fee will be charged.

 GENERAL FORMAT: The completed paper has to be written in English and submitted as a Word document only using the template of the Journal.
 Page size: A4, line spacing: single, font type: Arial.
-Please leave headers and footers unchanged since the editors should fill it.
-Please check guidelines for accurate information based on all different categories (review articles and technical notes).
+Please leave headers and footers unchanged since the editors should fill them.
+Please check the guidelines for accurate information based on all categories (review articles and technical notes).
 A single file of the whole manuscript should then be submitted through the e-mail of Periódico Tchê Química e-mail (journal.tq@gmail.com) along with the COVER LETTER.
 The Journal no longer accepts submissions in any other form than by E-MAIL (journal.tq@gmail.com).

-FORMAT FOR INITIAL SUBMISSION: Title, Author(s), Abstract (maximum 350 words), Keywords (at least 3, maximum 5), Main text (Introduction, Review of Literature, Definitions (if any), Materials and Methods or Methodology, or Development, or Background, Results and Discussion or Findings, Conclusions), Acknowledgements (if any), References, Appendix (if any).
+FORMAT FOR INITIAL SUBMISSION: Title, Author(s), abstract (maximum 300 words), Keywords (at least 3, maximum 5), Main text (Introduction, Review of Literature, Definitions (if any), Materials and Methods or Methodology, or Development, or Background, Results and Discussion or Findings, Conclusions), Acknowledgements (if any), References, Appendix (if any).
 This structure of the main text is not obligatory, but the paper must be logically presented.
 Footnotes should be avoided.
 The main text must be written with font size 11, justify.
 Within each main section, three levels of subheadings are available, and the titles must be bold, bold, and italic, italic, respectively.
 The manuscript should contain the whole text, figures, tables, and explanations.
-For more details, please check the template of the Journal.
+For more details, please check the journal template.

 2. THE FIRST PAGE OF THE MANUSCRIPT

 KEYWORDS: PORTUGUESE, ENGLISH, and a third language if the author's native language is not English or Portuguese.
-The editors can provide the title in Portuguese for those whose Portuguese is not the first language.
+The editors can provide the Keywords in Portuguese for those for whom Portuguese is not the first language.
 Authors should provide appropriate and short keywords that encapsulate the principal topics of the paper.
 The maximum number of keywords is 5 not including items appearing in the title.
 The keywords should be supplied, indicating the scope of the paper.
 Size 10, italic, justify, only the word Keywords must be bold, left alignment.

 The authors should include Abbreviations and Nomenclature listings when necessary.